How to tie a Booby Fly - and variants

 the diameter of the Booby eyes.

 Method one: Tie as above using black or dark olive marabou.
-Use aurora luminescent skirt, as the body.
+Use aurora luminescent skirt, or any material that lights-up under torch, as the body.

 Method two: Tie a Booby using black or dark olive marabou as a tail, black, red or olive chenille as a body.
 Then using luminescent paint dab eyes on the boobies.